Seahawks waive tight end Ed Dickson, safety Tedric Thompson, creating $5 million in salary cap space

 So, the upshot of the two releases and what Irvin is thought to be due that Seattle has roughly $13 million in cap space.

-Each move had long been speculated as ways that Seattle could create cap space and maybe Seattle was just finally getting around to getting them done.
+Still, even though each move had long been speculated as ways Seattle could create cap space, that they each happened Tuesday raised the obvious question whether another move is now imminent or whether the team was simply finally getting around to taking care of a little unfinished business (while also letting each player potentially find a new home before the NFL draft).

-Still, an obvious question that immediately arose is whether making the two moves Tuesday morning meant that Seattle is clearing out space to make another addition soon.

-Specifically, could Seattle have reached a deal with Jadeveon Clowney?
+Specifically, could Seattle be making progress on a deal with defensive end Jadeveon Clowney?

 There was no immediate report of anything imminent with Clowney, who has now gone 15 days since the beginning of the free agent negotiating period without having signed or reached an agreement with anyone, with some thought that he might wait until he can travel to take physicals for other teams, something currently prohibited by the NFL due to the novel coronavirus crisis.